CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-5-Improving-your-Secure-Posture.md

 12. From the list of actions, select **Send an email (V2)** action to add it to the Designer.

-> Note: you will need to sign into your Outlook.com (Use Odl user from Environment details) and grant permissions for the Logic App to send email using your account.
+> **Note:** You will need to sign into your Outlook.com (Use Odl user from Environment details) and grant permissions for the Logic App to send email using your account.

 13. In the Send an email (V2), add the email address used for performing the lab in the **To** field.